-In just the past few weeks, the first cases of community spread of COVID-19 have shown up in Gaza—one of the most densely populated places in the world, where social distancing is impossible and the health system is already critically overburdened.
+In just the past few weeks, the number of COVID-19 cases have surged in Gaza —one of the most densely populated places in the world, where social distancing is impossible and the health system is already critically overburdened.

 Everyone should be able to obtain essential supplies, especially in a pandemic—but for elderly Palestinians who have lived under occupation for more than 50 years—or faced 13 years of blockade in Gaza—the obstacles to meeting basic needs can seem insurmountable.

-With the generous support of the AFSC community and our long-standing partnerships in the region, we launched a humanitarian response in April—and have been working ever since to provide seniors in Gaza and the West Bank with kits containing face masks, soap, hand sanitizer, cleaning supplies, and other essential items to protect themselves from COVID-19.
+With the generous support of the AFSC community and our long-standing partnerships in the region, we launched a humanitarian response in April—working to provide seniors in Gaza and the West Bank with kits containing face masks, soap, hand sanitizer, cleaning supplies, and other essential items to protect themselves from COVID-19.

 So far, AFSC staff have delivered aid kits to more than 734 seniors in the northern Gaza community of Beit Hanoun and in Rafah in the south of Gaza as well as 187 seniors in the West Bank.
 With your help, we plan to continue assist elders in need—while moving forward in our longstanding advocacy to end the Gaza blockade and demand human rights for all Palestinians.